kibook/s1kd-tools/tools/s1kd-icncatalog/README.md

 > **Note**
 >
 > The s1kd-tools will copy the DTD and external entity declarations
-> automatically when performing transformations (such as with the
-> s1kd-transform tool), so this is only necessary when using more
+> automatically when performing transformations, so this is only
-> generic XML tools.
+> necessary when using more generic XML tools.

 ICN pattern rules
 -----------------